Air Defense

 Sentinel A4

-Lockheed Martin's AN/MPQ-64A4 Sentinel A4 is a U.S. Army trailer-mounted air and missile defense radar.
-It replaces Sentinel A3 with a digital X-band AESA sensor that detects cruise missiles, UAS, fixed-wing and rotary-wing aircraft, and rocket, artillery, and mortar threats while feeding Army air-defense networks.
+Lockheed Martin's AN/MPQ-64A4 Sentinel A4 is a U.S. Army trailer-mounted air and missile defense radar replacing the Sentinel A3.
+The digital X-band AESA sensor is built to detect cruise missiles, UAS, fixed-wing and rotary-wing aircraft, and rocket, artillery, and mortar threats while feeding Army and integrated air-defense command networks.

 Profile